Inside the Memory Engine of AI Agents

 Before a major refactor, ask: “Summarize the current system architecture as you understand it.”
 If the agent’s summary is wrong, your memory engine has failed.
 Correct it before you let it touch the code.

-Advanced Topic: Epistemic Graphs
+Advanced Topic: Epistemic Graphs and Dual-Brain Architecture

 Most RAG systems look for similarity (Word A is like Word B).
 Advanced engines look for relationships (Component A depends on Component B).

+By marrying a Semantic Engine (qmd) with a Structural Engine (CodeGraph), we achieve the Dual-Brain Architecture.
 In a graph-based memory engine, the agent understands that changing the User interface in the backend memory node must trigger a validation check in the Frontend memory node.
 This is “Architectural Awareness.”
 When we Vibe Code at this level, the agent isn’t just generating text; it’s navigating a multi-dimensional map of your project’s logic.

 Conclusion: Memory is the Bridge to Production